dreamgrove/dreamgrove/content/balance/Compendium.md

 ### For embellishments there are a couple of options this season:

 - https://www.wowhead.com/item=193452/toxic-thorn-footwraps with https://www.wowhead.com/item=193555/toxified-armor-patch.
   - Provides great single target damage and has an early spike since only the boots needs to be crafted at 486 for the effect to scale to that itemlevel.
   - Locks you in to boots as your crafted items with predfefined stats.
 - https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch
   - Good single target damage.
   - Deals a small amount of self-damage.
   - Can be added to any crafted leather slot.
 - https://www.wowhead.com/item=208189/verdant-conduit
   - Performs slightly worse in single target.
   - Performs well in aoe.
   - Can be added to any crafted leather slot.
 - https://www.wowhead.com/item=193001/elemental-lariat
   - Requires a lot of gems.
   - Performs well in AoE and Single Target.
   - Locks you in to a crafted neck but you can choose the stats on it freely.
 - https://www.wowhead.com/item=193946/blue-silken-lining
   - Performs the best of all embellishments both in AoE and Single Target.
   - Requires you to be above 90% health for it to be active.
   - Can be applied on any crafted item.

 ### Which embellishments should you choose?

 This is entirely up to you, below are some guidelines to make your choice more informed.

 - https://www.wowhead.com/item=193946/blue-silken-lining provides the most amount of DPS given that you have the uptime for it(usually more than 40%).
 Can be swapped at any point by recrafting and adding/removing the embellishment.
 - https://www.wowhead.com/item=193452/toxic-thorn-footwraps is a single target focused embellishment with an early power spike.
 Locks yourself with crafted boots with predfefined stats.
-- https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch and https://www.wowhead.com/item=208189/verdant-conduit is good for the flexibility, you can change these around at any point depending on what fits the content you're doing.
+- https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch and https://www.wowhead.com/item=208189/verdant-conduit are good for the flexibility, you can change these around at any point depending on what fits the content you're doing.
-- https://www.wowhead.com/item=193001/elemental-lariat performs well in both Single Target and AoE, requires a lot of gems and locks yourself with a crafted neck as the embellishment cant be removed from it.
+- https://www.wowhead.com/item=193001/elemental-lariat performs well in both Single Target and AoE, but requires a lot of gems and locks yourself with a crafted neck as the embellishment can't be removed from it.

 ### What slot should i craft in?

 This will depend on your current gear situtation, below are some guidelines:

 - Bracers are often used as they have the lowest stat budget and can have a socket.
 This will be good later on when your other pieces can be upgraded to 525 itemlevel.
-- Cloaks are another slot with the lowest stat budget.
+- Cloaks are another slot with the lowest stat budget, but they can't be socketed.
 - Belts have a higher stat budget, but they can have a socket.
-- Ring if you've chosen to craft https://www.wowhead.com/item=193946/blue-silken-lining is another good slot, comes with a socket.
+- A Ring, if you've chosen to craft https://www.wowhead.com/item=193946/blue-silken-lining, is another good slot.
+It also comes with a socket.

 <br><div id="trinkets">